nawabahmadreshi/documentation/pages/marketing-channels/journeys.md

 ### The AMP SDK is not integrated

 If Branch has not detected a click from your AMP page powered by the Branch AMP SDK, you will see an error on the **Validate & Test** step.
-(See what you need to add)[#add-the-branch-amp-sdk-to-your-site].
+[See what you need to add](#add-the-branch-amp-sdk-to-your-site).

 ### The selected template is not AMP-compatible

 If Branch has detected that you have selected a template that is not compatible with AMP, you will see an error on the **Validate & Test** step.
-(See which templates are currently compatible)[#customization-limitations].
+[See which templates are currently compatible](#customization-limitations).

 ## Deep linking with AMP